Route stack

 Cerioporus squamosus

-Dryad's Saddle (Cerioporus squamosus) is a realistic state-level profile for New York, where foragers look for it in freshly dead elm, maple, box elder, and other hardwoods tied to mixed hardwood forests, hemlock ravines, and old orchard edges.
+Dryad's Saddle (Cerioporus squamosus) is a realistic state-level profile for Kentucky, where foragers look for it in freshly dead elm, maple, box elder, and other hardwoods tied to beech-maple forests, river bottoms, and old orchard edges.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. one of the first large spring mushrooms on wood.
 It is edible for many people, but accurate identification and proper preparation still matter.
 Toxicity planning matters because edible only when young and tender because older caps become leathery.